 They love each other – but, they shouldn’t eat each other’s food!

 The main difference between dog and cat food is what it consists of.
-Cats need more protein, fats and calories, so their food contains more protein and often has higher amounts of fat.
+Cats need more protein, fats, and calories, so their food contains more protein and often has higher amounts of fat.
 Since cat food is also higher in calories and fat many dogs are unable to digest it properly.

 Cat food also has the vitamins and nutrients that cats need, not dogs, which might result in deficiencies of certain vitamins in your dog if you feed them cat food.
 Dog food typically has more vitamin E and zinc than cat food, so if they are consistently eating cat food, they may experience deficiencies in these nutrients.

-If your dog sneaks a few bites of cat food, it's not the end of the world.
-However, if your dog has a sensitive stomach, they may experience diarrhea, vomiting, or upset stomach after eating cat food.
+If your dog sneaks a few bites of cat food, it’s not the end of the world.
+However, if your dog has a sensitive stomach, they may experience diarrhea, vomiting, or an upset stomach after eating cat food.